Forgotten Secrets of the Culver City Westside Barbell Club

-Before Westside California, bodybuilders were the only ones on the scene.
-It was also a haven for throwers like Frenn, Hal Connelly, George Woods, and Dallas Long.
-They wrote articles for a magazine known as Muscle Power Builder.
+Before Westside California, bodybuilders were basically the only ones on the scene.
+It was also a haven for throwers like Frenn, Hal Connelly, George Woods and Dallas Long.
+They wrote articles in a magazine known as Muscle Power Builder.
 Their article on box squatting caught Louie’s eye first, as his squat was stuck at 410 pounds.

 But Westside had much more to offer - power rack training for all three lifts, floor press, belly toss, benching with rubber pads on the chest, pulling on boxes, and many more innovations for which Louie will always be indebted to Westside.
 Beyond innovations in movements, they also had technical innovations, such as the first use of a wide stance squat with the bar set lower on the back - the first power squat.